Battle of York: Battle

 The Americans fleet appeared off of York late on April 26.
 Chauncey's squadron consisted of a ship-rigged corvette, a brig and twelve schooners.
 The embarked force commanded by Brigadier General Zebulon Pike numbered between 1,600 and 1,800, mainly from the 6th, 15th, 16th and 21st U.S. Infantry, and the 3rd U.S. Artillery fighting as infantry.
 Dearborn, the overall army commander, remained aboard the corvette Madison during the action.

 Early on April 27, the first American wave of boats, carrying 300 soldiers of Major Benjamin Forsyth's company of the U.S. 1st Rifle Regiment, landed about 6.4 km west of the town, supported by some of Chauncey's schooners firing grapeshot.
-The American force intended to land at a clear field, west of Fort York, but strong winds pushed their landing craft 3.2 km west of their desired landing site, towards a wooded coastline.
+The American force intended to land at a clear field, west of Fort York, but strong winds pushed their landing craft 3.2 km west of their desired landing site, towards a wooded coastline in today's Humber Bay.
 Forsyth's riflemen were opposed only by Native warriors, led by James Givins of the British Indian Department, and the grenadier company of the 8th Regiment of Foot, who were dispatched to the area by Sheaffe.
 Only the Natives initially engaged the American landing.
 With American cannon fire threatening the roads on the waterfront, the British units dispatched from Fort York had to traverse through the forest behind the waterfront; and were unable to reach the landing site before the Americans started their landings.

 Sheaffe had also ordered a company of the Glengarry Light Infantry to support the Natives at the landing, but they became lost in the outskirts of the town, having been misdirected by Major-General Aeneas Shaw, the Adjutant General of the Canadian Militia, who took some of the militia north onto Dundas Street to prevent any wide American flanking maneuver.
 After it became apparent that no landing would occur east of the settlement, Sheaffe recalled the companies of the 8th Regiment of Foot from the town's blockhouse.

 As the landings progressed, the British and Native force was outflanked and began to fall back into the woods.
 The U.S. 15th Infantry Regiment was the second American unit to land, with bayonets fixed, under a hail of fire, shortly followed by Pike, who assumed personal command of the landing.
 Sheaffe arrived with the rest of the 8th Regiment of Foot, the Royal Newfoundland Fencibles, and a few dozen militiamen after the U.S. 15th Infantry Regiment had landed.
 The grenadier company of the 8th Regiment of Foot charged them with the bayonet.
 The grenadiers were already outnumbered and were repulsed with heavy loss.
 Pike ordered an advance by platoons, supported by two 6-pounder field guns, which steadily drove back Sheaffe's force.
 After Sheaffe failed to get the Fencibles to renew their advance, the British began to withdraw, with the newly arrived Glengarry Light Infantry covering the retreat.